NightingaleX03/NightingaleX03/README.md

 *:O What am I doing right now? <br>*

 Thank you for asking!
-Right now I'm doing an advanced diploma in Computer Programming.
+Right now I'm doing an advanced diploma in Computer Programming and an undergraduate degree in computer science.
 I'm always determined to learn something new and try out various programming languages! <br>

 ### Favorite inspiratonal Quote: :star2: